Community of Practice

 I am a student.
 Can I join?

 Yes.
 Students join as Student Advocates, contributing through mobilisation, training partnerships, university advocacy, and working on accessible documents.
 You do not need technical skills to start.
-Your lived experience is valuable, and you can build technical skills through the Community of Practice training.
+Your lived experience is valuable, and you can build technical skills through the training.

 I already do remediation work.
 Is this for me?

 Yes.
-If you are an experienced practitioner, you can contribute to quality review, university pipeline support, or training delivery.
+Experienced practitioners can contribute to quality review, university pipeline support, or training delivery.
 The Community of Practice is a place to share what you know, not just learn.

 What tools or software do I need?